 Example.
 Assume the same facts as in Example 1 under Property Placed in Service in a Short Tax Year, earlier.
 The Tara Corporation's first tax year after the short tax year is a full year of 12 months, beginning January 1 and ending December 31.
 The first recovery year for the 5-year property placed in service during the short tax year extends from August 1 to July 31.
 Tara deducted 5 months of the first recovery year on its short-year tax return.
-Seven months of the first recovery year and 5 months of the second recovery year fall within the next tax year.
+Seven months of the first recovery year fall within the next tax year.
 The depreciation for the next tax year is \$333, which is the sum of the following.